-The fund portfolio of loans is the most significant asset making up in excess of 55% of total assets.
-Loans receivables are held by the Custodian on behalf of the fund.
+The Fund's portfolio of loans is the most significant asset.
+Loans receivables are held by the Custodian on behalf of the Fund.

-The fund recognises an impairment allowance for expected credit losses (ECL) on loans receivable.
-Judgement is required to incorporate a forward-looking economic view in the estimation of the ECI
+The Fund recognises an impairment allowance for expected credit losses (ECL) on loans receivable.
+Judgement is required to incorporate a forward-looking economic view in the estimation of the ECL.

-Valuation and existence of loans receivable is a key audit matter due to the significance of the loans receivable balance to the fund financial statements and the high degree of judgement and complexity involved in estimating the expected credit loss provision.
+Carrying value of loans receivable is a key audit matter due to the significance of the loans receivable balance to the Fund financial statements and the high degree of judgement and complexity involved in estimating the expected credit loss provision.
 Our audit procedures over the valuation of loans receivable included;

-- Developing an understanding of the internal processes and relevant controls over loan origination and loan monitoring process; - Considering the reasonableness of the key judgements and inputs included in the ECL model and where relevant agreeing these inputs to external data; - Testing the mathematical accuracy of the ECL calculation; and - Performing sensitivity analysis, considering a range of likely outcomes for various scenarios, and comparing the fund ECL coverage ratio to market benchmarks.
+- Developing an understanding of the internal processes and relevant controls over loan origination and loan monitoring processes; - Considering the reasonableness of the key judgements and inputs included in the ECL model and where relevant agreeing these inputs to external data; - Testing the mathematical accuracy of the ECL calculation; and - Performing sensitivity analysis, considering a range of likely outcomes for various scenarios, and comparing the fund ECL coverage ratio to market benchmarks.